 Retail brands use Spotify to align online and offline experiences, with the likes of H&M and Zara using the platform to collate music played in stores and offer customers soundtracks for other occasions.

 Alternatively, you can be like Wendy’s and release a diss tape on competitors featuring tracks like “4 for $4” and “Rest in Grease”.

 How much does it cost to advertise on Spotify?

-Companies with budgets over 25k monthly can work directly with Spotify, gaining access to further third party targeting data and more ad format options.
+Companies with budgets over 25k monthly can work directly with Spotify, gaining access to further third-party targeting data and more ad format options.
 Further ad formats include Sponsored Sessions, Podcast Streaming Ad Insertions, and Video Takeover.
-Additionally, companies can utilize display ad units that can show upon open, on the homepage, or within playlists.
+Additionally, companies can utilize display ad units that can show up on opening, on the homepage, or within playlists.

 Brands can also choose to work with Sponsored Playlists, which allow brands to maximize awareness by exclusively sponsoring Spotify’s top owned & operated playlists.
 Spotify playlists already have passionate, loyal fan bases ensuring that your brand is really amplified and seen.
 Additionally, the Spotify team will help you choose which best aligns with your target audience.